cyrillsch/RPIV/README.md

 in Scheidegger, Londschien and Bühlmann (2025).
 For a response
 $Y_i\in \mathbb R$, endogenous explanatory variables
 $X_i\in \mathbb R^p$ and instruments $Z_i\in \mathbb R^d$ ($d\geq p$),
-it tests the well-specification of the linear IV model ("is the linear IV model appropriate?").
+it tests the well-specification of the linear IV model (\`\`is the linear IV model appropriate?’’).
 More formally, it tests the null hypothesis
 $$H_0: \exists \beta\in \mathbb R^p\text{ s.t. } \mathbb E[Y_i - X_i^T\beta|Z_i] = 0 \text{ a.s., } i =1,\ldots, n,$$
 which is implied by the well-specification of the linear IV model (with mean-independence assumption on the errors).

-The model allows for additional exogenous explanatory variables ("exogenous controls") (denoted by $C$ in the R function) and an intercept, which are added both to $X$ and $Z$.
+The model allows for additional exogenous explanatory variables (\`\`exogenous controls’’) (denoted by $C$ in the R function) and an intercept, which are added both to $X$ and $Z$.

 For a detailed discussion of the method, we refer to Scheidegger, Londschien and Bühlmann (2025).
+A python implementation is available in the package [ivmodels](https://github.com/mlondschien/ivmodels).
 We now demonstrate, how the RPIV package is used in practice.

 ## Installation

-You can install the development version of IVRP from [GitHub](https://github.com/) with
+You can install the development version of IVDML from [GitHub](https://github.com/) with

 ``` r